Back to Public Intelligence

 Pressure → Interpretation → Adaptation → Internal change → New interpretation

-Most men don't collapse because life is "too hard."
+Most people don't collapse because life is "too hard."
+They collapse because:

 • the internal terrain is exhausted